rcpsl/Workspace_partitioner/README.md

 4.1 Experiment 1

-This experiment summarizes the scalability of the workspace partitioning algorithm and results are reported in Table 1 in the paper.
+This experiment tests scalability of the workspace partitioning algorithm and results are reported in Table 1 in the paper.
 To generate the results, run the following commands
 ```
-cd NN-Verification/Code/v1
 ./table1/run.sh
 ```
-The file `table1/results.txt` has the results of Table 1.
+The output file is `table1/results.txt`.

 4.2 Experiment 2

 In this experiment, the pre-processing step is for the same region and using different neural network architectures.
 The results of this experiment correspond to Table 2 in the paper.
 To generate the results, run the following commands
 ```
-cd NN-Verification/Code/v1
 ./table2/run.sh
 ```
 The file `table2/results.txt` has the results of Table 2.